Fees & Resources

 Note: Fees are subject to change without notice.

-- Dropping a course you have enrolled into through Open University, must be done officially through EIP Student Services.
+- You may drop a course within the drop periods indicated by semester/term in the Manage Classes tile in your Student Homepage.
 If you do not officially drop, your grade will result in a WU (unauthorized withdrawal) which is equal to a failing grade.
+Refer to the Dates & Details for the semester/term you are enrolled.

 - During the Late Withdrawal Period for the term you are enrolled, complete the Request for Late Withdrawal Process online by the deadlines designated.
 If approved, a W grade is issued.

-- There is a time period within each term, where you may switch a course for a designated fee.
-Refer to Important Dates and Deadlines for the term you are enrolled.
+- There is a time period within each term, where you may swap a course.
+Refer to Dates & Details for the term you are enrolled.

 Not attending a class, notifying the instructor, stopping payment on a check/credit card or failure to redeem a check that was returned for non-sufficient funds does not constitute officially dropping the course, or release you from the financial obligation to pay the course fees.
 Dropping the course does not dismiss the financial obligation to pay the course fees.

 If courses were paid with a credit card, refunds will be processed back to the credit card within 7–10 business days.
-If paid by cash or money order, a refund check will be mailed to the address on file within two weeks.
-If payment was made by check, a refund will be mailed within 4–6 weeks from the date the check was received by our office.
+If paid by money order, E-Check (ACH), or personal check, the refund is returned by a check in the mail (allow 4-6 weeks for processing), or through an enrolled direct deposit account.

 - Daily permits can be purchased from machines located in Lots A, G, S, and Arts Drive, as well as the Nutwood, State College and Eastside parking structures.